a11yphant/a11yphant/services/site/README.md

 # Site

-a11yphant is split into three areas.
+a11yphant is split into three applications.
 One of them is the Site.
 The Site uses TypeScript and NextJS.